Deformations of path algebras of quivers with relations: Deformation theory via DG Lie and L algebras

 \begin{remark} For each complete local Noetherian $\Bbbk$-algebra $(B, \mathfrak m) \in \widehat{\mathfrak{Art}}_{\Bbbk}$ we have that $B / \mathfrak m^n \in \mathfrak{Art}_{\Bbbk}$ for all $n > 0$ and also $B \simeq \varprojlim_n B/ \mathfrak m^n$ so we can define the deformation functor on $\widehat{\mathfrak{Art}}_{\Bbbk}$ simply by $\Def_{\mathfrak g} (B) = \varprojlim_n \Def_{\mathfrak g} (B / \mathfrak m^n)$.

-More generally, the DG Lie or L$_\infty [1]$ algebras give rise to (derived) deformation functors which are defined analogously as functors on the category of local DG Artinian rings or as functors on simplicial rings with values in the category of simplicial sets (see Pridham \cite{pridham}, also for the equivalence between the various approaches to derived deformation theory) and the L$_\infty[1]$ algebra $\mathbf p(Q, R)$ we construct in \S\ref{section:deformations-of-path-algebras} may also be used in these more general settings.
-However, for this article we will content ourselves with the ``classical'' deformation functors defined on $\widehat{\mathfrak{Art}}_{\Bbbk}$. \end{remark}
+More generally, the DG Lie or L$_\infty [1]$ algebras give rise to {\it derived} deformation functors which are defined analogously as functors on the category of local commutative DG Artinian rings (concentrated in non-positive chain degrees) with values in the category of simplicial sets (see Pridham \cite{pridham}, also for the equivalence between the various approaches to derived deformation theory).
+The L$_\infty[1]$ algebra $\mathbf p(Q, R)$ we construct in Chapter \ref{section:deformations-of-path-algebras} can also be used in this more general setting, as it gives rise to a derived deformation functor and the equivalence given in Theorem \ref{theorem:equivalenceformal} is also valid in this setup.
+However, for this book we will content ourselves with the ``classical'' set-valued deformation functors defined on $\widehat{\mathfrak{Art}}_{\Bbbk}$. \end{remark}

-\subsubsection{L$_\infty$ algebras}
+\subsection{L$_\infty$ algebras}

 L$_\infty$ algebras are a more flexible analogue of DG Lie algebras, which naturally appear in deformation theory (cf.\ Theorem \ref{theorem:quasiisomorphism}).
-Although the notion of L$_\infty$ algebras is more standard in the literature, in this article we work with the following shifted version of L$_\infty$ algebras, sometimes called L$_\infty[1]$ algebras.
+Although the notion of L$_\infty$ algebras is more standard in the literature, in this book we work with the following shifted version of L$_\infty$ algebras, sometimes called L$_\infty[1]$ algebras .
 As we remarked in the introduction, this is purely for sign reasons and the shift $[1]$ can be ignored for the most part --- except of course when carefully looking at the signs.